Today's Articles

 His camera work won him the first Julius Rosenwald Fellowship in photography.
 The money allowed Parks to collaborate with visual mentor Roy Stryker in Washington D.C. at the Farm Security Administration during the closing window of the New Deal agency's documentation of depression conditions in America.
 He worked with Stryker until 1947, shooting for Vogue and Glamour while writing two books on photo technique.
 Parks spent over twenty years shooting for Life magazine, part of which was an influential time in their Paris office, where he covered fashion, the arts, celebrities, and politics.

 The window of opportunity (seized) for him was a modern expression and worldwide recognition.
-However, equally important was the African American experience of lessening racial barriers, allowing his creative juices to flow.
+However, the African American experience of lessening racial barriers was equally important, allowing his creative juices to flow.
 In the United States, his photographic essays of the 1950s and 1960s were poignantly impacting.
 He deliberately photographed all aspects of America and the world, winning him many firsts as a black photojournalist.
-Parks’ longest assignment began in 1961 when he came to Brazil to shoot the slums of Rio de Janeiro.
+Parks’ most extended assignment began in 1961 when he came to Brazil to shoot the slums of Rio de Janeiro.

 His story and photos of Flavio da Silva, a boy Parks found dying of asthma, attracted international attention, gifts, and medical treatment.
 Simultaneously, with the emerging American Civil Rights Movement, he engaged in the activities of its personalities through his craft.
 His 1971 anthology Born Black is a collection of these images.
 His gift for telling stories came to the fore in 1963; he was the first Black to direct a major Hollywood film (The Learning Tree), which he wrote and produced.